From The Vault: Caught (1949)

 “The Dead Shall Give Up Their Secrets!”

-The Queen of Spades is a masterpiece if ever I saw one.
-Associate Producer Jack Clayton was on board for this film, directed by Thorold Dickinson (Gaslight 1940) who came onto the project last minute.
-Adapted to the screen by Rodney Ackland and Arthur Boys from the story written by Alexander Pushkin.
-The story could have easily been dreamt up by Aleksei Tolstoy, Ivan Chekhov -(The Drop of Water) Nikolai Gogol or even Oscar Wilde.
+The Queen of Spades (1949) is an obscure British psychological thriller.
+Associate Producer Jack Clayton was on board for this film, directed by Thorold Dickinson (Gaslight, 1940), who came onto the project at the last minute.
+Adapted to the screen by Rodney Ackland and Arthur Boys from the 1834 novella written by Alexander Pushkin.
+The story could have easily been dreamt up by Aleksei Tolstoy, Ivan Chekhov (The Drop of Water sequence in Black Sabbath), Nikolai Gogol, or even Oscar Wilde.

-My partner Wendy even mentioned Edgar Allan Poe as she watched along with me.
-It brought to my mind, his short story Never Bet The Devil Your Head.
-Which of course was brought to life by Frederico Fellini in the segment of Spirits of The Dead 1968 called Toby Dammit, featuring the work of actor Terence Stamp.
+It also brings to mind Edgar Allan Poe’s short story “Never Bet the Devil Your Head: A Moral Tale.”
+Which of course was brought to life by Federico Fellini in the segment of Spirits of the Dead 1968 called Toby Dammit, featuring the work of divine actor Terence Stamp.

-Terence Stamp as Toby Dammit in the segment of the same name as part of Spirits of The Dead.
-Directed by Frederico Fellini 1968 Based on the short story by Poe, Never Bet The Devil Your Head.
+Terence Stamp as Toby Dammit in the segment of the same name as part of Spirits of the Dead.
+Directed by Federico Fellini, 1968.
+Based on the short story by Poe, Never Bet The Devil Your Head.

-From Mario Bava’s Black Sabbath 1963 vignette The Drop of Water based on a story by Chekhov.
+From Mario Bava’s Black Sabbath 1963 vignette, The Drop of Water, based on a story by Chekhov.

 Boris Karloff stars in an adaptation of Tolstoy’s story in the segment about The Wurdelak.